GU-CLASP/GU-CLASP.github.io/_people/eleni-gregoromichelaki/index.md

 title: "Associate researcher"
 profileImage:
 ---
-Professor of Linguistics in the Department of Philosophy, Linguistics, and Theory of Science at the University of Gothenburg.
+Professor of Linguistics in Linguistics, Logic, and Theory of Science unit at the Department of Philosophy, Linguistics, and Theory of Science (FLoV) at the University of Gothenburg.